Chicago City Guide: What, When, Where, Why to Visit

 The shops on The Magnificent Mile are as diverse as the goods they sell, with towering shopping centers, chic designer studios, intimate specialty retail shops, iconic department stores, lavish luxury boutiques and trendy favorites all within an easy stroll.

 Chicago has many wonderful places to stay and there’s too many to list here.
 You may start by visiting Choose Chicago’s large list of accommodations.

 How to get around

 The Chicago Transit Authority (CTA) operates the nation's second largest public transportation system – serving the City of Chicago and 40 neighboring communities by rail and bus.
 Pay cash for single trip rides or purchase a re-loadable Transit Card or Unlimited Ride Pass for added savings.

 For full fare information and maps, visit the Chicago Transit Authority website.
-Also look to their site for the latest updates to train schedules and routes that may affect your travel plans.
+Also look to their site for the latest updates to train schedules and routes that may affect your travel plans to Chicago's attractions.